What is light pollution?

 In addition to its negative effects on wildlife behavior and human health, light pollution has economic costs associated with wasted energy.

-Overall, light pollution is a significant environmental issue that requires attention from policymakers, businesses and individuals.
+Overall, light pollution is a significant environmental issue that requires attention from policy makers, businesses, and individuals.

-Dealing with this problem will require efforts to reduce unnecessary outdoor lighting, promoting the efficient use of lighting technology that minimizes energy consumption and reduces harmful effects on the environment and human health.
+Addressing this problem will require efforts to reduce unnecessary outdoor lighting, promoting the efficient use of lighting technology that minimizes energy consumption and reduces harmful effects on the environment and human health.

 Why does it occur?